Balsamic Pork Chops Recipe

 What if you don’t have a butcher?
 We just have regular grocery stores with the meats already out…if that makes sense.
 I try to buy the organic meats when I can.
 Is that “cleaner?”

-Sara – Isn’t there somebody in the back that stocks this stuff?
+Sara – I’m guessing you could ask somebody behind the counter.
+The meat guy.
 Most stores have a meat guy that cuts things in the back.
-Is that not the case?

 I don’t believe so.
 They don’t do specialty cuts…I could probably go to Wholefoods or something but that’s more money than I care to spend!
 Just wondering what a better alternative would be.
 I guess to look at the labels and see if they add things?